desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 By rejecting the DS update if either RRset is found missing or inconsistent with the other, Child DNS operators are held responsible when publishing contradictory information.
 At the same time, Parents can retain whatever benefit their policy choice carries for them, while facilitating a later revision of that choice.
 This approach also simplifies possible future deprecation of one of the two formats, as no coordination or implementation changes would be needed on the child side.

-## Recommendations

-1. DNS operators SHOULD publish both CDNSKEY records as well as CDS records, and follow best practice for the choice of hash digest type {{DS-IANA}}.

-2. Parents, independently of their preference for CDS or CDNSKEY, SHOULD require publication of both RRsets, and SHOULD NOT proceed with updating the DS RRset if one is found missing or inconsistent with the other.

-3. Registries (or registrars) scanning for CDS/CDNSKEY records SHOULD verify that any published CDS and CDNSKEY records are consistent with each other, and otherwise cancel the update {{!I-D.ietf-dnsop-cds-consistency}}.

 # IANA Considerations